 The best thing you can do for your hair health is to buck up and pay a bit more for natural or natural based hair care.
 (Insert moan here).
 After all, you probably spend just as much every month for cheap products over and over again looking for something that works, or if like some people I know, use 6 different products every day and spend 2 hours styling it.
 Who has that kind of time? or money to waste?

 One thing I know for sure….I will do everything I can to eliminate hair loss (I can’t afford to lose what I have), and what woman does not want hair full of body?
 You know the kind, where you shake your head and feel your hair actually moving.
-No Tresemme hairspray involved.
-I have that now!
+No Tresemme hairspray involved!

 So how did I grow hair longer and thicker?